 what is a blondie?

 I’ve been asked this question many times!
 A blondie is basically a brown sugar-vanilla version of a chocolate brownie.
 It often, but not always, contains either melted white chocolate or chips.
-A good blondie should be chewy on the outside and slightly gooey in the middle.
+A good blondie should be chewy on the outside and gooey in the middle.

-A blondie can come in many shapes and forms – dress them up with Ferrero Rocher and chopped hazelnuts such as these Ferrero Rocher Blondies or add retro biscuits and jammie swirls for these EPIC jammie dodger blondies.
+A blondie can come in many shapes and forms – dress them up with Ferrero Rocher chocolates and chopped hazelnuts such as these Ferrero Rocher Blondies or add retro biscuits and jammie swirls for these EPIC jammie dodger blondies.

 Are you a Biscoff fan?
 Who isn’t, right?
 You’ll definitely want to try these amazing Biscoff Blondies.
 Or are you a devotee to Nutella?
 These browned butter Nutella blondies will be the recipe for you!